TheMue/bbedit-go/README.md

 # BBEdit Go Language Module

-The *Go Language Module* introduces helpful features for the Go programming language to BBEdit 11 and higher.
-It has initially been inspired by Andrew Carters package (see https://github.com/ascarter/Go.bbpackage), thanks for it.
+The *Go Language Module* introduces helpful features for the Go programming language to BBEdit 12 and higher.
 I'm trying to create a convenient and powerful tool and also improve my own knowledge of AppleScript programming for automation and macros.

-The current status is *WiP* and early *Alpha*.
+The current status is *WiP*.

 ## Features